Maer Hall

-After the death of Josiah Wedgwood II in 1843 the house and estate were owned by the pottery manufacturer William Davenport, of the Davenport Pottery, who added a huge clock tower and more stables, but these were knocked down in the 1960s, restoring the appearance of the original 17th-century Hall.
+After the death of Josiah Wedgwood II in 1843 the property was sold to William Davenport of the Davenport Pottery, who added a huge clock tower and more stables, but these were knocked down in the 1960s, restoring the appearance of the original 17th-century Hall.
 For most of the 20th century it was the home of the Harrison family, owners of the Harrison Shipping Line.